 Small business marketing requires a strong balance between budget and reach.
 You simply don’t have the resources to cast your web too wide.
 So you want to make sure you’re focused on finding inexpensive ways to talk to your potential customers.
 And by potential customers we mean people who live within your area of service, and who might have an interest in your offering.

 - Create a company blog – Blogging is really easy these days, with companies like Wix and WordPress offering you free hosting, and an easy to use interface.
 You can write posts about yourself, your customer interactions, product sales, relevant issues in the news, or anything else.
+Quick tip on how to advertise a small business?
 Even if you’re not the best writer, you can put together a few words, some pictures, and boom, your post is good to go!
 Why create a blog?
 Because it’s a great way to advertise for free.
 It also helps Google find you with its inherent power.
 Plus, as you build your readership, your blog can help build your reputation as an expert in your field.

 - Give a talk – There are plenty of free platforms out there, looking to hear from an expert like you.
 These include church groups, old age homes, youth groups, and community centers.
 So if you’re a yoga teacher, give a free talk on the health benefits yoga brings.
 A carpenter?
 Your audience would love some basic home maintenance tips.